Spooky Stat: 3,200 People Are Injured on Halloween Each Year. Here's How to Stay Safe

-Halloween’s right around the corner, and for many families, that means trick-or-treating, pumpkin carving, haunted houses, creepy decorations and all manner of costumes.
-But it’s not just the ghosts and goblins that make All Hallows’ Eve so spooky; turns out, some things about this holiday are actually a bit scary.
-On average, 3,600 people are treated for Halloween-related injuries in U.S. emergency departments every year.
+It’s Halloween!
+For many families, that means trick-or-treating, pumpkin carving, haunted houses, creepy decorations and all manner of costumes.
+But it’s not just the ghosts and goblins that make All Hallows’ Eve so spooky; turns out, some things about this holiday are actually pretty scary.
+On average, 3,200 people are treated for Halloween-related injuries in U.S. emergency departments every year.
+That’s down about 11% from two years ago.

-According to the Consumer Product Safety Commission’s data from the past three years, most of those injured were adults, but 44% were under 18 years old.
-Six percent of injuries were suffered by children under 2 years old.
+According to the Consumer Product Safety Commission’s data from the past three years, most of those injured were adults, but 46% were under 18 years old.
+Ten percent of injuries were suffered by children 6 years old and younger.

-The majority — 48% — of the injuries were related to pumpkin carving accidents.
-Trips and falls while decorating or trick-or-treating made up another 27% of injuries.
-Twenty-five percent of the injuries were due to lacerations, ingestions, allergic reactions, rashes and other Halloween-related mishaps.
+The majority — 55% — of the injuries were related to pumpkin carving accidents.
+Trips and falls while decorating or trick-or-treating made up another 25% of injuries.
+Twenty percent of the injuries were due to non-pumpkin-carving-related lacerations, as well as ingestions, allergic reactions, rashes and other injuries caused by holiday costumes, pumpkins and decorations.

 More Related Articles: